kyleotoole91/freedom.finance/README.md

 Written in JS, React and Solidity for Ethereum
 Smart contracts.

-Smart contracts mints FDM tokens and allows users to swap them with Ether using Web3 and
+Smart contracts mint the FDM tokens and allows users to swap them for Ether using Web3 and
 MetaMask.

-I deployed this to a locally hosted blockchain using gnache.
+These contracts were deployed to a locally hosted blockchain using Gnache.

-I have also deployed contracts to Rinkeby and
+I have also deployed the contracts to Rinkeby and Robsten testnets.
-Robsten testnets.